Forearm Brace

 • Work or train with your wrist held in less favourable positions, such as gripping hard with it bent.

 Inside the tendon, repeated overload causes tiny tears in the collagen fibres and local inflammation.
-If this continues over many weeks or months, the tendon’s internal structure can change.
-The fibres become less neatly aligned and the tendon can thicken and lose some of its natural “springiness”.
+If this continues for many weeks or months, the tendon’s internal structure can change.
+The fibres become less neatly aligned and the tendon can thicken and lose some of its natural elasticity.
 This longer‑term state, often called tendinopathy, is more stubborn; the tendon can be slow to settle and more easily irritated by normal activities.

 • The rigid splints and snug fit limit how far and how quickly the wrist and forearm can move into the positions that most load the tendon.
 For example, if the extensor tendons on the back of the forearm are sore, the brace can help stop the wrist lifting up too far under load.